TolikPylypchuk/SharpHook/docs/articles/about.md

 - Getting events for Caps Lock was fixed on macOS.

+- Disabling access to the Accessibility API when a global hook is running on macOS won't freeze the OS anymore.

 - Disposing a `TaskPoolGlobalHook` inside an event handler doesn't throw an exception anymore.

 #### Other Changes